Business/Career Tech

 Better still, they can easily switch between different modes of communication.
 They can even choose to use either mobile phones or computers without loss of functionality.
 Google Chat, Slack, Discord and Microsoft Teams are great examples of team chat apps.

-Desktop/Screen Sharing software
+Desktop/Screen Sharing Software

-Video Conferencing apps
+Video Conferencing Apps

-You can use video condensing tools to simulate in-person conversations in the office, where everyone can see each other face to face.
+You can use video conferencing tools to simulate in-person conversations in the office, where everyone can see each other face to face.
 You can observe facial expressions and body language, and thus engage your team members the more in response to their unvoiced actions.
 This will contribute to better discussions and relationships amongst team members.

 Video conferencing is often bundled together with other real-time communication tools.
 You will find this feature in Zoom, Slack, Ringcentral, Microsoft Teams, WebEx meetings, and Google Meet.